How to sum cells by criteria

-- select Math & Trig in the Or select a category listbox
+- select Math & Trig in the Or select a category drop-down list,

 - The Range field determines the range of cells Excel will look to perform the count in.
-In this example the cell range is B2:B21.
+In this example, the cell range is B2:B17.

-- The Criteria is a conditional statement that is similar to the conditional statement in the IF statement.
+- The Criteria is a conditional statement similar to the conditional statement in the IF statement.

-- The Sum_range field tells Excel which cells to add when the criteria is met for each cell in the range.
-In this example the cell range is D2:D21
+- The Sum_range field tells Excel which cells to add when the criteria are met for each cell in the range.
+In this example, the cell range is D2:D17.

-Note: You can enter this formula using keyboard, for this example:
+- You can enter this formula using the keyboard, for this example: